 Beyond Hokuri Creek, the Hollyford track goes along a gravel beach.
 By this stage the wind had come up for us, so we got out and walked the shoreline dragging our rafts by our throw bags.
 Was probably about the same speed, but much less effort and used different muscles!

 To paddle the estuary or walk the track….?

 At the northern end of Lake McKerrow, there are a few orange triangles where the track heads inland.
 This is a key decision point.
 To choose whether to paddle the estuary or walk the track and you need to consider the tides and wind.

 An important factor is that since the February 2020 floods, the mouth of the Hollyford has moved 2.5 kilometres from where it’s shown on the map.

-- If there’s a headwind, or the tide is incoming, I’d suggest the track (3-4hrs walk) even if it is hard work.
-The tidal surge heads a long way up the estuary, so even if it past high tide, the water might be still heading up valley.
+- If there’s a headwind, or the tide is incoming, I’d suggest the track (3-4hrs walk) even though it takes time to transition to walking mode.
+The tidal surge heads a long way up the estuary, so even if it past high tide, the water might be still heading up the valley.

-- If the tide is out going, the outflow will make the initial section between the mouth and the sand island harder.
+- If the tide is outgoing, the outflow will make the section between the new mouth and the sand island harder.
 Packrafters report having to drag boats from the shoreline at times, depending on the outflow and distance from the mouth.

 After the sand island, it’s an easy flatwater paddle along the estuary.

 Martin’s Bay Hut (24 bunks, serviced, heating) now has a new beach, which is a great spot to watch the sunset from as you enjoy your fancy (heavy) food and beverage whilst the trampers look on longingly…